Brand: Private branding strategy

 Private branding (also known as reseller branding, private labelling, store brands, or own brands) have increased in popularity.
 Private branding is when a company manufactures products but it is sold under the brand name of a wholesaler or retailer.
 Private branding is popular because it typically produces high profits for manufacturers and resellers.
 The pricing of private brand product are usually cheaper compared to competing name brands.
-Consumers are commonly deterred by these prices as it sets a perception of lower quality and standard but these views are shifting.
+Consumers are commonly deterred by these prices in good economic circumstances, as it sets a perception of lower quality and standard, but this view shifts in less ideal economic circumstances.

 In Australia, their leading supermarket chains, both Woolworths and Coles are saturated with store brands (or private labels).
 For example, in the United States, Paragon Trade Brands, Ralcorp Holdings, and Rayovac are major suppliers of diapers, grocery products, and private label alkaline batteries, correspondingly.
 Costco, Walmart, RadioShack, Sears and Kroger are large retailers that have their own brand names.
 Similarly, Macy's, a mid-range chain of department stores offers a wide catalogue of private brands exclusive to their stores, from brands such as First Impressions which supply newborn and infant clothing, Hotel Collection which supply luxury linens and mattresses, and Tasso Elba which supply European inspired menswear.
 They use private branding strategy to specifically target consumer markets.